|Test Requested||Required Requisition(s)||Specimen Type||Minimum Volume||Collection Kit|

 STAT and Critical Samples Testing

-Please contact the PHO laboratory Customer Service Centre prior to the submission of samples that will be received outside of regular operating hours.
+Please contact the PHO laboratory Customer Service Centre prior to the submission of samples that will be received outside of regular operating hours or the PHO Laboratory Duty Officer at (416) 605-3113 if outside of Customer Service’s hours.
 Samples of an urgent nature (e.g. STAT) will be processed and read with no undue delay.